GidZk/four-in-one/README.md

 ## Acknowledgements
-Special thanks to our bachelors thesis supervisor **Olof Torgerssor** for helping us with litterature and support through out the project.
+Special thanks to our bachelors thesis supervisor **Olof Torgersson** for helping us with litterature and support through out the project.

 Other thanks to :